 10) Continue to wrap the string the same exact way.
 You are going to do this the entire time until you get to the center.

 11) Once you get to the center and the middle opening is as small as you like, create a loop and tie a double knot.
 I made the knot on the back of the dream catcher.
 Make sure it is right against the opening because you will be cutting off the excess string and you don’t want anything hanging down.
 To be sure that it was secure, I placed a small, small drop of hot glue on the knot.

 12) With the end of string still at the top in the paperclip, wrap it around the ring a few times and put hot glue on the ends to secure it.

-13) If you are using extra rings like I did, repeat all of the steps above until complete!
+13) If you are using extra rings as I did, repeat all of the steps above until complete!
 However, for the three small rings, I did not use beads on them.
 Also, attach all of the small rings to the larger one.

 14) Using three long pieces of string (the length is up to you), fold each in half and loop/tie the curved end of the string over the bottom of each of the three small rings.
 (In other words, measure how long you would like the bottom lengths to be and double it; you will be looping/tying the string around the bottom part of the rings and it will create two sides) Please look at the picture above for clarification because I know this sounds a tad bit confusing!